danielsaidi/website_danielsaidi/collections/_posts/2015/2015-09-11-asp-net-and-webapi-attributes-with-structuremap.md

 ---
-title:   "ASP.NET and WebApi attributes with StructureMap"
+title: ASP.NET and WebApi attributes with StructureMap
 date:  2015-09-11 09:45:00 +0100
 tags:  article .net c# api dependency-injection
+icon:  dotnet
 ---

 After some time away from .NET, ASP.NET and WebApi, I'm having a great time when